-Read below to discover how to stop your cat from peeing on the carpet.
+Read below to discover how to stop cat from peeing on carpet in your house.

 No matter how much you love your cat, you can’t help but get aggravated when you find they have begun peeing on the carpet.
 Worse yet, this is rarely a one-time thing because carpets are very hard to clean.
 Instead, the cat probably continues peeing in the same exact spot on the carpet for quite some time, until extreme measures are taken to ensure the spray smell has been removed.